Lymah123/100-days-of-code/daily-journal.md

 - I learned how to generate a strong secret key in node.js terminal, which I was able to use the generated token for the JWT secret
 - I did a lot of troubleshooting as well.

+Day 16: 10/12/24

+- I setup MongoDB for the application
+- I added more Routes(CRUD Operations) for the app.
+- I worked on the functionalities.
+- The app is getting ready.
+I can't wait to get to the deployment phase.